mbrooker/mbrooker-blog/_posts/2025-03-25-two-queues.md

 <p class="meta">Very applied queue theory.</p>

 There's a well-known rule of thumb that one queue is better than two.
-When you've got or people waiting to check out at the supermarket, having a single shared queue improves utilization and reduces wait times.
+When you've got people waiting to check out at the supermarket, having a single shared queue improves utilization and reduces wait times.
 The reason for this is pretty simple: it avoids the case where somebody is waiting in a queue while there's a checker available to do the work.
 It also saves the sanity of the person standing behind a cheque writer or expired coupon negotiator.

 But one queue isn't always better than two.